 Now let's look at it from a strictly business perspective.
 Managing client accounts in the hope of achieving a return of 20% to 30% while collecting a management fee was not as attractive to us as taking the firm out of the portfolio management business, fully implementing our disciplines for member accounts, and targeting returns 3 times as great.
 While there was no guarantee that we would always hit our performance targets, we had concluded that our disciplines made it worth the effort.
-It seemed a shame not to even try to implement a discipline that took so many years of research and testing to create.
+It seemed a shame not to even try to implement disciplines that took so many years of research and testing to create.
 How many investment advisors even hope to achieve that level of performance?
 If they thought they could, wouldn't they simply trade their own accounts?
 Why would they work for a fee and put up with all the regulatory hassles?
 On the other hand, we know of some traders who consistently achieve these higher performance levels when managing their own money.
 We have studied, conducted research, and tested trading systems for many years.
 At one point we dedicated 8 or more hours a day (for 3 of those years) to designing and/or testing the profitability of many thousands of disciplines.
-We satisfied ourselves (with real trading in a real account) that the Disciplined Growth Strategy could do what it was created to do if it were implemented correctly.
-We wanted to share what we learned with clients by employing the discipline in the management of their accounts to achieve performance rarely seen by investors.
+We satisfied ourselves (with real trading in a real account) that our disciplines could do what they were created to do if they were implemented correctly.
+We wanted to share what we learned with clients by employing those disciplines in the management of their accounts to achieve performance rarely seen by investors.
 We just could not get the level of client consent we needed to implement the discipline effectively.